botchagalupe/dirsync/Dirsync-Tool.md

 dirsync-tool.sh -r <directory_service_id>

 Example :

 root@vagrant:/services/console/sbin# ./dirsync-tool.sh -r 500
 INFO: LDAP service with id : 500 has been removed.
 ```

 ## Updating LDAP service
-There are two ways how a user can update an existing LDAP service.
+There are two ways on how a user can update an existing LDAP service.

-### Using user prompt inputs for updating LDAP configuration values.
+#### Using user prompt inputs for updating LDAP configuration values.
-Updating a LDAP service using user prompt inputs promp users to input

-The tool allows a user to update exisitng LDAP services.
-It will prompt user to enter new values in succession.
+It will prompt user to enter new LDAP configuration values for a LDAP service in succession.
 Pressing enter will not make changes to the attribute.

 ```
 root@vagrant:/services/console/sbin# ./dirsync-tool.sh -u <directory_service_id>